5th Floor, Brigade Towers,

 Hyderabad - 500032,

-The market is segmented by Technology, Application (Target Identification, Primary Screening, and Toxicology), Products and Services, End User, and Geography.
+The High-throughput Screening Market is segmented by Technology (Ultra-high-throughput Screening, Cell-based Assays, Lab-on-a-chip and Label-free Technology), Application (Target Identification, Primary Screening, and Toxicology), Products and Services, End User, and Geography.

 Fastest Growing Market: